kevinmuoz/vt-binary-ninja-plugin/README.md

 ---

+## Acknowledgements

+This plugin was inspired in part by the design and workflow of the official VirusTotal IDA Pro plugin.
+Special thanks to Gerardo Fernández (VirusTotal / Google) for the technical discussions that helped shape several of the integration decisions.

 ## Disclaimer

 This is an unofficial, community-maintained plugin and is not affiliated with or endorsed by VirusTotal or Google.